xlab-si/emmy/README.md

 # emmy - Library for sigma protocols and zero-knowledge proofs [![Build Status](https://travis-ci.org/xlab-si/emmy.svg?branch=master)](https://travis-ci.org/xlab-si/emmy)

-Emmy is a library that offers a **crypto-backend** with primitives for implementation of various cryptographic proofs and **client-server protocols** (in crypto terms also *prover-verifier*, where the prover takes on the role of the client, and the verifier takes on the role of the server).
-It can be used in scenarios like *anonymous digital credentials*.
+Emmy is a library for building protocols/applications based on zero-knowledge proofs, for example anonymous credentials.
+Zero-knowledge proofs are **client-server protocols** (in crypto terms also *prover-verifier*, where the prover takes on the role of the client, and the verifier takes on the role of the server) where the client proves a knowledge of of a secret without actually revealing the secret.

 Emmy also implements a communication layer supporting the execution of these protocols.
 Communication between clients and the server is based on [Protobuffers](https://developers.google.com/protocol-buffers/) and [gRPC](http://www.grpc.io/).
 Emmy server is capable of serving (verifying) thousands of clients (provers) concurrently.

 The library comes with a convenient CLI for running *emmy server* and *emmy client*s that